oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

     **NOTE** to start the conversation loop in ODA preview, send this initial message: "Hi"
     ![flow preview](images/flow_preview.png)

-## Task 4: Create Channel to embed ODA in Visual Builder Application or in any custom Web App
+## Task 4: Create Channel to Embed ODA in Visual Builder Application or in any custom Web App

 1. Click on hamburger menu and select Development > Channels